King, Charles S., “Spoken Through Clay”

 Virginia Ebelacker

-Virginia Ebelacker was the first child of Margaret Tafoya (1904-2001) and a matriarch of a family of renown potters including her son, Richard Ebelacker.
-As a child, Virginia remembered helping her grandmother, Sara Fina Tafoya, polish her large storage jars.
-She worked in Los Alamos and only began making pottery full time in the late 1960's.
+Virginia Ebelacker was the first child of Margaret Tafoya (1904-2001) and a matriarch of a family of renowned potters, including her sons James Ebelacker and Richard Ebelacker.
+Virginia remembered helping her grandmother, Sara Fina Tafoya, as a child, polish her large storage jars.
+She worked in Los Alamos and only began making pottery full-time in the late 1960's.
 She quickly developed a reputation for her large-scale pottery and amazing even polish!Folwell, Jody (b.
 1942)

 Jody Folwell